 For non-SOM coursework, Harpur College provides tables of liberal arts courses from most SUNY and CUNY schools where you can determine how a course will be used upon transfer to BU.

 For SOM coursework at lower level, the transfer information page will show typical business courses at SUNY community colleges.

-A good source for online courses is the SUNY Learning Network.
+A good source for online courses is the Open SUNY website which lists online courses available SUNY wide.
 The site shows the online courses offered each semester by the various SUNY schools.
 You can search by term, school or courses.
 If you find a course you wish to take, get approval from the Advisor.

 Grades received in courses at other institutions do not transfer to Binghamton and therefore do not enter into GPA calculation.
 While the grades do not transfer, only courses for which a grade of "C" or better was received will be accepted in transfer.